 Childhood landscapes, in particular, may have the power to affect our preferences as adults.
 Those places we lived or visited during our formative years can leave lasting impressions which influence the way we view the world and how we make decisions.
 Landscapes can, indeed, be powerful.

 My time spent at Mouses House Rainforest Retreat and my walks in Springbrook National Park in February left that kind of impression on me.
-I’ve made plenty of day trips to the region many times and stayed overnight in inexpensive camping spots and cottages, but on my last trip I spent two nights in a chalet overlooking a cascading stream, surrounded by World Heritage listed subtropical rainforest.
+I’ve made day trips to the region many times and stayed overnight in inexpensive camping spots and cottages, but on my last trip I spent two nights in a chalet overlooking a cascading stream, surrounded by World Heritage listed subtropical rainforest.

 I struggled to find the right words to recount this trip, not because I thought it was boring or unpleasant, but because every time I looked at my album, vivid memories came flooding back.
 I became lost in sensation and thinking took a back seat.
 Reliving the earthy scents, the sound of bird calls, waterfalls and rainforest rustlings, and the exhilaration brought about by breathing crisp, pollution-free mountain air sent me into a meditative state not conducive to sentence construction.